Tom Sutcliffe (opera critic): Later career

 For two years from 1968, Sutcliffe sold advertising space on the magazine Music & Musicians which he edited from 1970 to 1973.
 In January 1975 he became music, opera and theatre critic for Vogue, and continued to review music and opera for Vogue until 1987.
 Between 1973 and 1996, he worked on the staff of The Guardian, where he was first commissioned as a critic in 1972 – covering Rudolf Bing's farewell Gala at the Met, and the new Bayreuth Festival Tannhäuser staged by Götz Friedrich.
-After 1979, when the Guardian's famous theatre and opera critic Philip Hope-Wallace died, Sutcliffe wrote frequently about opera, eventually becoming the main opera critic on the paper until 1993 and the replacement of Edward Greenfield on his retirement as chief music critic by Andrew Clements.
-In 1996 Sutcliffe left the Guardian, where he had also been a frequent writer of features and had edited the arts and obituaries pages.
+After 1979, when The Guardians theatre and opera critic Philip Hope-Wallace died, Sutcliffe wrote frequently about opera, eventually becoming the main opera critic on the paper until 1993 and the replacement of Edward Greenfield on his retirement as chief music critic by Andrew Clements.
+In 1996 Sutcliffe left The Guardian, where he had also been a frequent writer of features and had edited the arts and obituaries pages.
 He has continued to write obituaries for The Guardian, including most recently the obituary of Wolfgang Wagner, the composer's grandson, and in 2007 of Luciano Pavarotti.
 Two months after leaving the Guardian he was invited to become opera critic of the Evening Standard, replacing Alexander Waugh in a post that he held until 2002 when Norman Lebrecht joined the paper as arts supremo on the retirement of editor Max Hastings.
 He also wrote regularly for Opera News, among many other publications.

 He contributed to the Cambridge Companion to Twentieth Century Opera and has also written for the programme books of San Francisco Opera, Glyndebourne Festival Opera, Welsh National Opera, Garsington Opera, Grange Park Opera, the Aldeburgh Festival, Opera Holland Park, La Monnaie, the Edinburgh Festival, Opera Australia, Frankfurt Opera, the Theater an der Wien in Vienna, and the Teatro di San Carlo in Naples.
 His appearances on television have included a 1991 film about Benjamin Britten in the BBC's J'Accuse series.
-In 1994 he took an important part in Lindsay Anderson's last film, an entertaining and autobiographical documentary titled Is That All There Is?.
+In 1994 he took an important part in Lindsay Anderson's last film, an autobiographical documentary titled Is That All There Is?.
 He has twice been elected to a Leverhulme Trust Fellowship, and from 1999 to 2009 chaired the Music section of The Critics' Circle, of which he is president until the end of 2012.
 In 2007 he was elected an Honorary Fellow of Rose Bruford College.
 He worked as a dramaturg in collaboration with opera director Keith Warner at the Monnaie in Brussels in 1998 and at the Theater an der Wien in 2003 and 2006.
 He currently writes for Opera Now and Opernwelt.

 Personal life

 Sutcliffe is married to the author, playwright and librettist Meredith Oakes.
-They have a daughter and a son, Walter Sutcliffe, an opera and theatre director.
+They have a daughter Chloe Sutcliffe now working in the Research department of the RHS Gardens, Wisley and a son, Walter Sutcliffe, who is an opera and theatre director. and currently Intendant of Oper Halle in Handel's birth-town in Saxony-Anhalt.